-Partial retirement (regulation 67)
+Partial retirement (regulation 64)

-The BMA understands that the regulations state that members opting for partial retirement must make their deferred choice election at the point of their first partial retirement.
+BMA Northern Ireland understands that the regulations state that members opting for partial retirement must make their deferred choice election at the point of their first partial retirement.
 We do not think that it is fair that members are being forced to lock in their choice at the first access date, given that their first partial retirement date could be more than a decade before their full retirement.
 During this period there are a lot of unknowns for the member, both in terms of personal circumstances and pay progression, which could affect which option they would prefer at full retirement.
-We included this feedback in our BMA response to the NHS Scheme Regulations Consultation which closed in January 2023.

-The BMA believe that, in order to mitigate this, affected members should be given the option to make the McCloud choice either at the point of partial retirement or when they fully retire from the pension scheme.
-The BMA are awaiting guidance on how partial retirement will be implemented and would highlight the need for this guidance to take the McCloud remedy into consideration.
+BMA Northern Ireland believes that, in order to mitigate this, affected members should be given the option to make the McCloud choice either at the point of partial retirement or when they fully retire from the pension scheme.